hm-lang/core/proposals/intro.md

     # sets the value at the index, returning the old value:
     This;;_(Index, Type;): type

-    # allows access to modify the internal value, via MMR pattern.
+    # allows access to modify the internal value, via MAR pattern.
     # passes the current value at the index into the passed-in function (to be specific, moves it).
     # the return value of the passed-in function will become the new value at the index.
     This;;_(Index, fn(Type;): type): null